hmrc/pillar-two-service-guide/source/documentation/index.md

 Files are checked to ensure they contain the expected data and structure.
 We recommend reading the [OECD Schema and Business/Model Rules](https://developer.service.hmrc.gov.uk/guides/pillar2-service-guide/) and [UK specific Business/ Schema](https://developer.service.hmrc.gov.uk/guides/pillar2-service-guide/), part of the Pillar 2 API Service Guide.

 ## Endpoints and notifications
-Notifications inform users when a file’s status changes, if they are registered for SDES and linked to an organisation’s transfer.
+Notifications inform users when a file’s status changes, if they are registered for Pillar 2 and linked to an organisation’s transfer.
 These alerts are sent by email by default or can be set up as a callback notification.

 ### Endpoints
 The File Upload API must include the following HTTPS RESTful endpoints to send notifications to users: